Our center also conducts and supports numerous educational activities for health care professionals and young researchers, including the following:

 We provide professional education on Alzheimer’s disease and related disorders, including lectures and seminars at the BU School of Medicine and an annual continuing medical education course on mild cognitive impairment.
 More details are available from the Events page.

 Student Ambassador Program

-Selected Boston University Students are given the chance to join the Education Programs Manager at recruitment events.
-This gives student the chance to learn specifically about Clinical Trials and Studies at the BU ADC as well as the opportunity for students to interact with community members.
+Selected Boston University Students are given the chance to join the ORE Core Program Manager at recruitment events.
+This gives student the chance to learn specifically about Clinical Trials and Studies at the BU ADRC as well as the opportunity for students to interact with community members.
 We are not accepting applications for the 2020-2021 Academic School year applications are due 11:59PM, September 30, 2020.

 Our translational interdisciplinary and inter professional training program provides and enhances junior faculty and research associates with: (1) Integrated knowledge in the basic and clinical fundamentals of AD and other neurodegenerative diseases.
 (2) Training in essential research and critical professional skills for success in academic medicine, (3) Training in the responsible conduct of research with animal and human subjects, with emphasis on vulnerable populations, (4) Training in the importance of diversity in the scientific research workforce and diversity of the clinical populations studied, (5) A high quality jointly-mentored, interdisciplinary research experience that synthesizes the trainee’s knowledge base, research and professional skill set, understanding of responsible conduct of research, and appreciation of diversity that will prepare the trainee for independent investigator status.